hanekedesign/react-coding-exercise/README.md

 This is a React app interview challenge.
 Please fork this repo, and push your code to a branch in your forked repo (following the instructions below).

-In this exercise you will create a spacex launch table that has sorting, search and/or pagination.
+In this exercise you will create a spacex launch table that has sorting, search and pagination.
 Data will be available at the endpoint provided in the .env file. _Note_: It is not required to finish implementing all the features.

 Designs can be found [here](https://invis.io/6WZZK4QUGFZ).